hidde-jan/Blockchaingers.github.io/README.md

 ## How your code is evaluated

 1. Your code will be evaluated against 10 guidelines for building future-proof code.
-The guidelines are described in full in [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) (Ask for a free copie at the event)
+The guidelines are described in full in [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) (Ask for a free copy at the event)

 2. Find a concise reference card of the guidelines [here](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)